datares/rl-quickstart/README.md

 pip install -r requirements.txt
 ```

-The finally to train the agents
+Then finally to train the agents
 ```bash
 python main.py
 ```
+Training metrics will be printed in `stdout`

 ## Viewing Results
 At the end of training, a window should open to display the trained agent.